 8. The Network has two categories of membership, Full and Associate.

-8.2 Associate Members are organisations with a major interest in evaluation, accreditation and quality assurance in higher education, but without the responsibility for assuring quality of institutions or education programmes as described in 8.1.
+8.2 Associate Members are institutions of tertiary education and/or organisations with a major interest in evaluation, accreditation and quality assurance in higher education, but without the responsibility for assuring quality of institutions or education programmes as described in 8.1

 9. Persons with a major interest in evaluation, accreditation and quality assurance in higher education may affiliate to the Network.